 Alabama’s exemption for a debtor’s tools of the trade is very limited, but does protect military personnel in the state from losing their uniforms and weapons.
 If you serve in Alabama, these job-specific properties may be protected.

 If you are facing an overwhelming amount of debt, you may file bankruptcy under Chapter 7.
-To learn more about your exemption options and how we may be able to help you plan ahead, contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today.
+To learn more about your exemption options and how we may be able to help you plan ahead, contact the Birmingham bankruptcy lawyers of [firm-name], at [phone-number] today.